-Five things to know about Robert F. Smith, the man who’s paying off Morehouse grads’ student loans
+Five things to know about Morehouse donor Robert F. Smith

 Here are five things you need to know about Robert F. Smith:

 As a junior in high school, Smith landed an internship at Bell Labs – by calling the company every week for five months until he got a slot.
-Smith tinkered with computers during his summer and Christmas breaks, and went on study chemical engineering at Cornell.
-He earned an MBA from Columbia, followed by an investment banking job at Goldman Sachs.
+Smith tinkered with computers during his summer and Christmas breaks, and went on study chemical engineering at Cornell University.
+He earned an MBA from Columbia University, followed by an investment banking job at Goldman Sachs.
 After advising billion-dollar mergers for tech companies like Microsoft and Apple, he left Goldman to found Vista Equity Partners 2000.
 He is still the chairman and CEO.

 The firm invests in software and data companies and now has more than $46 billion in assets, according to Forbes.
 As of Monday, Forbes put Smith’s net worth at $5 billion.
 He is the nation’s richest black man.

-He’s a major donor to the National Museum of African American History and Culture
+– Major donor to the National Museum of African American History and Culture

 Before the museum opened, Smith pledged a $20 million gift (behind Oprah’s $21 million pledge).
 In an exclusive interview with The Washington Post in 2016, Smith said he had become afraid of escalating racial tensions that threatened the very opportunities once sought by him and his parents.
 Smith specifically pointed to protests in Ferguson, Missouri, after the 2014 fatal shooting of Michael Brown and the unrest after Freddie Gray’s funeral in Baltimore.